-Figure 3 The role of circular RNA PIP5K1A in modulation of cell migration.
-The migratory function of COLO320DM cells transfected with circular RNA PIP5K1A vector or small interfering RNAs (siRNA1), siRNA2, and siRNA3 were measured by Transwell assay. aP < 0.05, bP < 0.01 vs control group.
+Figure 3 Role of circPIP5K1A in the modulation of cell migration.
+The migratory function of COLO320DM cells transfected with circPIP5K1A vector or siRNA1, siRNA2, or siRNA3 was measured by the Transwell assay. aP < 0.05, bP < 0.01 vs control group.
 Values are mean ± SD. circPIP5K1A: Circular RNA PIP5K1A; siRNA: Small interfering RNAs.